trustline-inc/probity-api/README.md

 # Probity API

-Secure backend for Probity UI
+Secure backend for [Probity UI](https://github.com/trustline-inc/probity-ui) integrated with Modern Treasury for money movement and Plaid for identity verification and compliance.

 ## Getting Started